reasonwithoutrestraint/site/mkdocs/docs/Original/Data/Group Differences.md

 Group Success
 - Degeneracy is the norm, positive efforts must be made to reverse the trend.
 - Determined by internal factors, behavior/characteristics resembles narrow culture.
+	- Current Society
+		- IQ predicts success.
+			- Predicts the following
+				- Education
+				- Employment / Wages
+				- Poverty
+				- Crime
+			- Predicts better than and independently of:
+				- Parental SES / Poverty
+				- Education level
+					- Communal poverty?
+			- Offspring IQ "determined" by parental IQ (whether genetic or environmental)
+				- IQ fixed at childhood
+				- IQ not improved with SES conditions
+					- Is it suppressed by communal poverty?
+				- IQ highly heritable
+		- Marriage predicts offspring success
+			- Poverty
+			- Crime ?
+			- Welfare
+		- Contentiousness predicts success also
+			- Asian success independently of IQ
+		- Summary:
+			- Success based on individual decisions.
+			- Individual decisions based on parents.
+			- poor decisions cause poverty
+			- (not as important to me) poverty doesn't cause poor decisions
+	- Global Perspective
-	1. Success not determined by broader society
+		- Success inherited, not broader society
-	2. IQ determines success
-	3. IQ fixed after adulthood
-	4. IQ inherited
-	5. Success inherited
 			- Chinese/Jews/Igbo successful across all regions
 			- Blacks unsuccessful across countries, states, cities
 			- Indigeneous groups unsuccessful ubiquitously
-	6. IQ changes track cultural changes
+		- IQ changes track cultural changes
 - Group Differences:
 	- Disparities does not imply discrimination.
 	- Disparities between groups of the same race (can't be discrimination).
 	- Disparities always persist.
 - Black America: State of Disparities:
-	- IQ,
+	- Poverty/Income/Wealth
-	- Poverty/Income/Wealth,
+	- Employment/Prestige,
 	- Crime/Imprisonment,
 	- Education,
-	- Health.
+		- Gaps start before childhood
 - Black America: Cause of Disparities:
+	- Disparities mostly vanish when equalizing on IQ
+		- High School Graduation
+		- Educational Attainment
+		- Occupational Status / Wages
+		- Poverty
+		- Unemployment
+		- Crime
+	- Disparities mostly vanish when equalizing on marriage
+		- Childhood poverty
+		- Crime ?
+	- Other possibilities
+		- Other possible explanations.
+			- General requirements: Either
+				- (1) It explains group differences independently of IQ.
+					- It explains individual differences independently of IQ, or
+					- It doesn't generally explain individual differences independently of IQ, but the BW differences are so large that it explains BW differences
+				- (2) It is responsible for the group differences in IQ.
+					- It explains individual IQ differences generally, or
+					- It doesn't explain individual IQ differences generally, but the BW differences are so large that it explains BW differences
+			- Note different levels of possible factors, from internal to external.
+		- Genetics
+			- Possibly
+			- Can possibly explain IQ differences independently IQ?
+Contentiousness?
+			- Can explain IQ differences?
+Maybe.
+		- Parenting/Culture
+			- Possibly
+			- Can possibly explain IQ differences independently IQ?
+Contentiousness?
+			- Can sometimes predict better than IQ.
+E.g. marriage better than IQ for explaining childhood poverty difference.
+Crime?
+			- Can explain IQ differences?
+Maybe.
+		- Household material status, e.g. parental education, employment, income, wealth, etc.
+			- Doesn't explain adult education/income/occupation/poverty
+				- Poor Asians/Whites do well.
+				- Poor high-IQ individuals (including blacks) do well.
+				- High income Blacks score poorly on SAT scores.
+			- Crime?
+		- Neighborhood material status, e.g. school quality, general household qualities of neighborhood
+			- (Probably) doesn't explain adult education/income/occupation/poverty
+				- High Income blacks score poorly on SAT
+				- Can't explain IQ/vocabulary/knowledge/etc. gaps prior to entering school.
+			- Crime?
+		- Societal treatment, e.g. racism, discrimination, police brutality, etc.
-	- Not Oppression
+			- No.
+				- Can't explain IQ/vocabulary/knowledge/etc. gaps prior to entering school.
 				- Not white supremacy: Asian Americans continuously successful
 				- Not racism against Blacks: African immigrants successful
-	- Not individual/household poverty
-		- Poor Asians/Whites do well.
-		- Poor high-IQ individuals (including blacks) do well.
+				- Can't meet requirement (1): If this were true, we wouldn't expect equal economic success given equal IQs.
+				- Can't meet requirement (2): How can racism explain IQ differences?
+		- Important: even if we concede that household and neighborhood material status are the causes, we still know that these are the result of individual decisions rather than broad societal mistreatment.
+We know this from the fact that racial disparities vanish once you equalize on IQ/marriage.
+So household/neighborhood material differences are due to different choices.
+Either way, the problem is the decisions of Black people.
+		- Other adoption studies show that improved environments in terms of parenting, educational quality, poverty, etc. don't improve IQ but they could play a role in Black communities if the parenting, educational quality, communal poverty is much worse than what we found in those studies.
-	- Communal Poverty?
-Maybe
+	- Conclusion:
+		- Assessment of possible causes:
+			- Very significant:
+				- IQ, Marriage, Contentiousness, Culture
+			- Moderately important on certain outcomes (e.g. crime, but not education)
+				- Household/Neighborhood SES
-	- Internal factors
+			- Zero Importance
-		- IQ, work ethic, Single-parenthood, etc.
+				- Societal mistreatment, racism, discrimination, etc.
-		- Married household have low poverty
+		- Conclusion:
-		- How IQ Blacks see success
+			- Success based on decisions for Blacks
-		- Asians do exceed IQ expectations
+			- Poor decisions cause poverty
+			- Disparities in decisions cause disparities in outcomes
+			- poverty does not cause poor decisions (not as important to me because (1) not sure how true it is, and (2) regardless of its truth, what really matters is the cause of poverty.
+We have to fix poor decisions).
-- Black America: State of Cultural Failures:
+- Black America: Cultural Deficiencies:
 	- Specifics, can be measured
 		- Violence.
 Homicide = main cause of death for young black men.
 		- Lack of Entrepreneurship.
 Economic success dependent on other cultures.
 		- Promiscuity.
 Unfit Reproduction.
 Teenage births.
 Births before marriage.
 Births before occupation.
 One parent => 1/2 income, married blacks => 8% poverty rate.
 		- Materialism.
 More luxory cars bought by blacks.
 20% of weath gap explained on cars, jewelry, clothes.
 		- Wealth building.
 Similar income, different wealth.
 		- Anti-intellectualism.
-"Acting white"
+"Acting white", HS dropout
+		- Unemployment
 	- General, constituted by the specifics
 		- Impulsivity
 		- Hedonism
 		- Aggression
 		- Laziness
 		- Low Time Preference
-- Black America: Cause of Cultural Failures:
+- Black America: Cause Cultural Deficiencies:
 	- Slavery,
 	- No skills after slavery.
 	- Jim crow,
 	- Lack of policing or government support,
 	- welfare,
 	- Discrimination
-- Black America: Solutions to Cultural Failures
+- Black America: Solutions to Cultural Deficiencies
 	- Historical Improvement
 		- The period between slavery abolition and the civil rights era saw higher levels of racism, Jim Crow laws, and immediately following slavery.
 		- Yet we saw extreme improvements in literacy, education, poverty, income, employment, entrepreneurship, family structure, community building, economic independence, etc.